socketsupply/unionstudio.app/README.md

 # HOW IT WORKS
 Your script will get evaluated when you stop typing.
 Use `console.log('hello')` to get output in the right-hand panel.
-The final expression is also evalutated to the right-hand panel.

 ![screenshot](screenshot.png)